mdelapenya/webump/README.md

 - Move to your working branch
 - Pop stashd changes

+## Supported Project types

+At this moment we support NodeJS, Gradle and custom type projects.

+### NodeJS

+We read the `package.json` file at project root folder, and we execute `npm version $TYPE` to perform the bump.

+### Gradle

+We read the `gradle.properties` file at project root folder, and look for the `version=` key.
+Then we replace that value to perform the bump.

+### Custom type

+We read a `VERSION.txt` file at the project root folder, which must contain just a valid Semver version.
+Then we replace that value to perform the bump.

+This `VERSION.txt` file acn be overriden passing a `VERSION_FILENAME` environment variable, with the name of the file containing the Semver version value.

 ## Volumes

 It's mandatory to define a volume to your project's workspace, so that the running container is able to find the versioning descriptor.